 A high school diploma + free college degree in 5 years

 Students attending Dearborn Public Schools can earn both a high school diploma and an associate degree in only five years at no cost to parents or students through the Henry Ford Collegiate Academy (HFCA).
 The HFCA allows students to enter the program during their junior year of high school.
 Normally, a high school diploma and a college diploma would take at least 6 years (4 high school + 2 college).
 For more information, visit the HFCA website.

 Henry Ford Early College - For Health Careers

 Henry Ford Early College (HFEC) is a five-year program that allows students to complete high school and up to two years of college credit(s) in preparation for a career in health care.
 Students begin as a high school freshman and may be eligible for employment in the Henry Ford Health System (HFHS) upon graduation.
 For more information, visit the HFEC website.

 Henry Ford Middle College Trade School

-Henry Ford Middle College Trade School (HFCMTS), builds upon our collective learning experiences in technical skills training and work-based education, develops secondary education students skills in advanced industry sectors forecasted with high-growth, high-demand occupational outlooks.
-Additionally, our partners will prepare students for 3rd party industry credentialing assessments, state licensure, or journeyman card; thereby, validating student's knowledge and skills to perform industry related, job-specific tasks.
+Henry Ford Middle College Trade School (HFC MTS), builds upon our collective learning experiences in technical skills training and work-based education, develops secondary education students skills in advanced industry sectors forecasted with high-growth, high-demand occupations.
+Additionally, our partners will prepare students for 3rd party industry-credentialing assessments, state licensure, or a journeyman card.
+This will validate students' knowledge and skills to perform industry-related, job-specific tasks.